From Design to Implementation

 Wiring It Up

-Setting up the Pulsar channels requires the reactive client factory:
+Setting up the Pulsar channels uses the standard Pulsar client API:

 PulsarClient pulsarClient = PulsarClient.builder()